coltonTB/personal/content/resume.md

 ## Skills

 + Expert in full-stack application development using Node, Express, Backbone, and React
-+ Extensive experience with HTML5, CSS3, PHP, Redis, MySQL, Bash, Objective-C, and Browserify
++ Extensive experience with HTML5, CSS3, PHP, Redis, MySQL, Bash, and Objective-C

 ## Projects